Debugging Using GDB/LLDB

 thread Show current thread.

-To list the contents of the system registers one may use monitor sr
+To list the contents of the system registers one may use monitor sr.

 (gdb) monitor sr